Soups

 5. Drink the soup and eat the chicken and guava as well.

-Ready-made guava leaf tea bags are available in some herbal medicine or health shops — they can be a convenient everyday option for blood sugar support (Bro Niu mentions a commercial version called “Di Tang” made primarily from guava leaves).
+Ready-made guava leaf tea bags are available in some herbal medicine or health shops — they can be a convenient everyday option for blood sugar support (Nourilo mentions a commercial version called “Di Tang” made primarily from guava leaves).
 If you can find fresh guava leaves, about 10 leaves washed, sliced, and steeped in hot water for 5 minutes makes a simple tea.
 For those without diabetes, guava and chicken broth is simply a tasty, light soup that anyone can enjoy.